 For both the SAT & ACT, Dalhousie will super score an applicant with multiple test dates, where the highest category score is taken irrespective of test date.

-Admission to Dalhousie is purely quantitative for all direct-entry programs, with the exception of Nursing and Health Sciences.
+Admission to Dalhousie is purely quantitative for most direct-entry programs.
 As such, essays, references and/or interviews are not required for admission.

 Applicants applying for early admission between October 15 and January 31 are required to send in official transcripts of all results up until the end of junior year, in lieu of completing the self-reported grades section of the application.

 If you have completed some university or college classes you are considered a transfer applicant, and you may receive credit for coursework that has already been completed.

 Applicants studying the US curriculum are eligible for entrance scholarships.
 Visit Entrance Awards for more information about our awards.